Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/discovery/moving-to-saas.md

 The following topics are all considerations when moving to SitecoreAI -  when planning, it's crucial to review each topic based on the implementation in front of you.

 ### Transition from Sitecore XM/XP to SitecoreAI
 If you are moving from Sitecore XM/XP, this requires careful planning because they are fundamentally different products.
-For example, search functionality in XP relies heavily on Solr, whereas XM Cloud lacks a web database, necessitating alternative approaches.
+For example, search functionality in XP relies heavily on Solr, whereas SitecoreAI lacks a web database, necessitating alternative approaches.
 Consider using composable solutions or custom implementations to address feature approach.

 Read more on the [Transition from XM/XP to SitecoreAI recipe](/learn/accelerate/xm-cloud/pre-development/project-planning/xm-xp-to-xmc).